snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Release Notes

+- v1.4.5(Unreleased)

+  - Improved performance of looking up columns in tables.

 - v1.4.4(Nov 16, 2022)

   - Fixed a bug that percent signs in a non-compiled statement should not be interpolated with emtpy sequence when executed.